Last Updated on September 7, 2022 by Rebecca Huff

 Bottom Line: Use it and Lose It

 Whether you decide on MFP or cronometer.com, the main thing to note is that you have to use it to lose it!
-Having the app on your phone, or even paying for the premium version won't help you lose weight or get healthy unless you use it.
+Having the app on your phone, or even paying for the premium version won’t help you lose weight or get healthy unless you use it.
+Both MyFitnessPal and Cronometer are beneficial for keeping you aware of what you eat and how you feel.

 You can still do it the old-school way!
 The year Body for Life was published was in 1999, after my fourth child was born, I picked up a copy of this book.
 I was ready for a challenge.
 That was the first of many macro tracking books I’ve followed.
 Using a tracking app makes any challenge, diet or fitness plan a little bit easier and makes you more successful.